tnttodda/RegressionInType/InfiniteSearch2.lagda.md

 our previous proof; and wait for these subtleties to appear.

-Firstly, we can still use Lemma 1 in the base case;
+Firstly, we can still use **Lemma 1** in the base case;
-i.e. when the modulus of continuity of the predicate being searched is 0.
-Lemma 1 stated that any uniformly continuous discrete predicate p : uc-d-predicate X c, for any closeness function c : X × X → ℕ∞, with modulus of uniform continuity 0 : ℕ is satisfied by any construction of X. This, coupled with the fact that every continuously searchable type is inhabited, provides our base case.
+i.e. when the modulus of continuity of the predicate being searched is `0`. **Lemma 1** stated that any uniformly continuous discrete predicate `p : uc-d-predicate X c`, for any closeness function `c : X × X → ℕ∞`, with modulus of uniform continuity `0 : ℕ` is satisfied by any construction of `X`.
+This, coupled with the fact that every continuously searchable type is inhabited, provides our base case.